13, December, 2017 Positive leadership is needed to improve healthcare safety

 Audrey is a Research Fellow at the School of Nursing and Midwifery and a member of the Institute for Health and Wellbeing Research.
 Her key research interest is in bereavement and bereavement care.

-Professor Stewart is a professor at the School of Pharmacy and Life Sciences.
+Professor Stewart is a professor and practice research lead at the School of Pharmacy and Life Sciences.
 His research focus is in the area of pharmacy practice development, implementation and evaluation.
 His general interests lie in health services research methodologies and non-medical prescribing.

 Lecturer in Applied Sport & Exercise Science

 Antonella is a lecturer at the School of Pharmacy and Life Sciences.
 Her key research interests include Antimicrobial stewardship, Nonmedical prescribing and qualitative research methods.

 Fiona has been at RGU since 2000, although she has since May 2014, been a Senior Lecturer in eLearning and Innovation,, Course Leader for Postgraduate Certificate Learning, Teaching and Assessment (Nursing and Midwifery), Teaching Fellow and Senior Fellow of the HEA.